 Tax benefits of EIS for start-up companies

-The tax benefits of EIS (Enterprise Investment Scheme) can be a useful incentive for attracting investment in your company if it is still in the start-up phase or has previously raised funds under the Seed Enterprise Investment Scheme (SEIS).
+The tax benefits of EIS (Enterprise Investment Scheme) are a useful incentive for attracting company investment.
+Especially if it is still in the start-up phase or has previously raised funds under the Seed Enterprise Investment Scheme (SEIS).

 benefits of EIS